Dirty NES Glitches

 Existential Dread is part of the fun

-Emulators don’t do the 90’s NES experience justice because they lack a feature where everything suddenly stops working for no reason.
+Emulators don’t do the 90’s NES experience justice.
+They lack a feature where everything suddenly stops working for no reason.
 Emulator developers should create what I call “90’s Mode”.
 I was a developing fetus in the 80’s, so I never got the opportunity to enjoy NES games in that era.
 What I do know, via anecdotal evidence, is that these consoles slowly declined over time.
-When you had your NES in the 80’s at worst, it’d need to have the cart blown into.
+When you had your NES in the 80’s at worst, you'd need to blow into the cart.
 They hadn’t spent enough time festering in everyone’s dusty, cigarette smoke ridden homes yet.
 My childhood NES spent multiple years sitting under my parents TV, near the floor, caked in cigarette smoke 24 hours a day.
 Your house could be relatively clean, and if you or someone else smokes in it, you’re asking for your electronics to die.
-90’s mode would be regular old NES emulation, but it’s prone to crashing suddenly and/or graphically bugging up.
+90’s mode would be a regular old NES emulation, but it’s prone to sudden, unexplainable crashes and graphically bugging up.
 I don’t know how they’d implement this, but NES emulation isn’t perfect until it’s added.
-Half of the fun of playing NES as a child was the fact that it could crash at random at any time.
-It wasn’t even something that I considered a problem. it’s just how things were.
+Half of the fun of playing NES as a child was the fact that it could crash at random any time.
+It wasn’t even something that I considered a problem.
+It's just how things were.

 gives a whole new meaning to "crash"